 The complaints allege that Unilever has known of the harmful effects of DMDM hydantoin as a carcinogen since at least 2012.
 However, Unilever “continued to proudly include this ingredient as a preservative in its products,” and, in fact, continued to claim that its products were safe for use when properly applied.
 The class actions were filed in the U.S District Courts for the Northern District of California and Northern District of Illinois on November 16, 2020.

 Cheyenne Benyi is an associate attorney at Grewal Law PLLC.
-Her practice focuses primarily on personal injury, cannabis law, family law, criminal defense, and general practice matters.
+Her practice focuses primarily on cannabis law, criminal defense, personal injury, and general practice matters.